EOSVR/EOSVR/README.md

 #### APP Support

 [APP EOSVR](app.md) will be the interface of trust solution.
 It is an APP used in Windows, MacOS, iPhone/iPad, Android.
-User can use it to transfer/lock/unlock EVD, and prove they are trustable.
+Users can use it to transfer/lock/unlock EVD, and prove they are trustable.

 It is in development.
 After release , it will be Open-Source.
 The contribution to this APP will be [rewarded](reward.md) too.